AvaAvarai/Villageworks/README.md

 - Load saved games from the main menu
 - Maps and all entity data are preserved between saves

+Save games are saved by timestamp in the location dependent on your OS, listed in this [table](https://love2d.org/wiki/love.filesystem).

 ## Technical Architecture

 ### Game Structure